It may surprise you to know that several animals walk on two legs!

 Grizzly bears are magnificent creatures that roam the forests of North America.

-While they are primarily known for their powerful and intimidating presence, it may surprise some that grizzly bears are also animals that walk on two legs.
+While they are primarily known for their powerful and intimidating presence, it may surprise some that grizzly bears also walk on two legs.

-Although grizzlies primarily move on all fours, they have the ability to stand up and walk on their hind legs when necessary.
+Although grizzlies primarily move on all fours, they can stand up and walk on their hind legs when necessary.

 The ability to walk on two legs is just one of the many incredible adaptations that grizzly bears possess.